Nancy R Koerner

 PIONEER, ADVENTURER, WOODCARVER, WRITER, PRODUCER, ENTREPRENEUR

-When Nancy Koerner went to Belize, Central America in 1976 as a young "gringa" pioneer, with her husband, and infant son, Belize was also in its infancy, and it had been the start of a diaspora of young Americans.
-She lived in the Maya Mountains, in the western forests, near Guatemala, where they were poor subsistence farmers.
-It was the natural life; she chopped wood, carried water, lived in a thatch hut, washed clothes in the river, and carried her baby on her back.
+When Nancy Koerner came to Belize, Central America in 1976 as a young "gringa pioneer” with her husband and infant son, Belize was also in its infancy.
+It had been the start of a great diaspora of young Americans.
+They landed on a remote property in the upper Macal River valley, where they lived as impoverished subsistence farmers.
+But it was the natural life, and Nancy loved it.
+She chopped wood, carried water, lived in a thatched hut, washed clothes in the river, and carried her baby on her back.